jdrichards-pursuit/accelerator-one-react-check-in/README.md

 <img src='./assets/react.webp' width="300px">

-This is a basic book catalog application built with React.
+This is a basic Book Catalog application built with React to check your understanding of React concepts.
 It allows you to add and view books from a catalog array.

 ## Features